Can Grammarly Replace An Editor And Proofreader?

 That’s not too bad and can save you a lot of time when checking your writing.

-But you can’t publish any text that is only 85% correct, even for a quick post on social media.
+But you can’t publish text that is only 85% correct, even for a quick social media post.

 That’s where you, your eyes, and your brain have to work to correct a text and make it as perfect as possible.